Paulsky/tax-switch/README.txt

 Sometimes prices may not appear to change when toggled.
 This is often related to WooCommerce tax settings.
 If possible, select 'Shop based' in WooCommerce → Settings → Tax → "Calculate tax based on".
 Otherwise, WooCommerce requires a billing/shipping address to calculate taxes, which is typically only available after login or during checkout.

 == Changelog ==
+= 1.4.1 =
+* Added compatibility for Advanced Product Fields Pro for WooCommerce

 = 1.4.0 =
 * Added shortcode generator